open-telemetry/opentelemetry.io/content/en/docs/js/getting_started/nodejs.md

 # Installation

-To create traces in Node.JS, you will need `@opentelemetry/node`, `@opentelemetry/core`, and any plugins required by your application such as gRPC, or HTTP.
+To create traces on NodeJS, you will need `@opentelemetry/node`, `@opentelemetry/core`, and any plugins required by your application such as gRPC, or HTTP.
 If you are using the example application, you will need to install `@opentelemetry/plugin-http`, `@opentelemetry/plugin-https` and `@opentelemetry/plugin-express`.

 ```sh
 $ npm install \